tarwn/lessthandot-hugo/blogs/content/posts/2011-10-18-pass-summit-2011-in-pictures.md

 ![][19]

 I moderated the Women In Technology lunch panel.
-Here’s a view from the stage.
+Here's a view from the stage.

 ![][20]